-The council has a number of non-consolidation interests in other entities, full details of which are shown on pages 86 and 87.
-For the purposes of consolidation and incorporation with the Group Accounts the council had one subsidiary company during 2018/19.
-Following the conversion of West Lothian Leisure to a company limited by guarantee and based on the changes to their Articles of Association, it was assessed that the council exerted significant influence and control and as such, West Lothian Leisure should be treated as a subsidiary.
+The council has a number of non-consolidation interests in other entities, full details of which are shown on pages 87 and 88.
+For the purposes of consolidation and incorporation with the Group Accounts the council had one subsidiary company during 2018/19, West Lothian Leisure.